Ascending And Descending Tracts Of Spinal Cord

 2. Lamina 2: Corresponds to substantia gelatinosa

-3. Lamina 3 and 4: Corresponds to nucleus proprius
+3. Lamina 3 And 4: Corresponds to nucleus proprius

 5. Lamina 7: Occupies the territory between dorsal and ventral horns and contains cells that function as interneurons.
-Nucleus dorsalis, intermediolateral, intermediomedial are clear cell columns recognized within this lamina
+Nucleus dorsalis, intermediolateral, and intermediomedial are clear cell columns recognized within this lamina

 6. Lamina 8: Corresponds to ventral horn in thoracic segments

-7. Lamina 9: Includes lateral group of nuclei of the ventral horn, supply skeletal muscles of limb
+7. Lamina 9: Includes a lateral group of nuclei of the ventral horn, supply skeletal muscles of limb

 8. Lamina 10: Surrounds the central canal and contains decussating axons, neuroglia, and some neurons with interneuron properly.